ishika28-05/E-Commerce-Customer-Churn-Analysis-and-Behavioral-Insights-Extraction/README.md

 - Benchmarked against a shallow Decision Tree (max depth 3), which still hit 87.8% accuracy — confirming the dataset is naturally separable

 **Conclusion:** Short-tenure customers who file complaints are highly predictable churn risks, making this a cleanly separable classification problem.
+### Handling Class Imbalance
+The dataset is imbalanced — roughly 83% of customers are retained vs. 17% who churn (4,682 vs. 948).
+This is common in real-world churn data, since most customers don't churn in any given period.

+I tested class_weight='balanced' to see whether re-weighting the minority class would improve how confidently the model flags at-risk customers.
+In practice, it didn't produce a consistent improvement: for some profiles it increased predicted churn probability, but for others it decreased it — an expected outcome, since re-weighting reshapes the entire decision boundary rather than uniformly boosting churn scores.
+Given that the unweighted model already achieves a 99.9% ROC-AUC and a well-calibrated confusion matrix (only 18 misclassifications out of 1,126 test customers), I kept the standard RandomForestClassifier without class weighting, since it offered more interpretable, stable behavior for this use case.

+Key takeaway: high overall performance metrics (like ROC-AUC) don't automatically mean every individual prediction will feel intuitive — model behavior on any single customer reflects the combination of all 18 features, not just the one or two that seem most obviously "risky."
+This is why the app's "Key Factors" section should be read as contributing signals rather than a full explanation of the model's reasoning — a natural next step (noted in Future Improvements) is adding SHAP values to show the true per-prediction feature contributions.

 ### Confusion Matrix (Test Set: 1,126 customers)
 | | Predicted: Stay | Predicted: Leave |